 Our mission is to cultivate proficient harp music artistry in a comfortable, inspiring, community environment

 The Midwest Harp Festival is not only relaxing, but it is inspiring as well.
-A special guest artist is featured every year, showing harpists of all experience levels what is possible through practice.
-A competition is offered to allow great harpists to be challenged in their skills, and to allow the less experienced harpists to see what they might become.
+The week-long event includes morning ensemble rehearsals, a morning segment featuring the music sold in our store, afternoon workskhops, a solo competition, teen and young adult activities, and 4 public concerts.
+A special guest artist is featured every year, showing harpists of all experience levels what is possible through diligence and steady practice.
+The competition is offered to allow advanced harpists in multiple levels to be challenged in their skills, and to allow the less experienced harpists to see what they might become.

 Harpists have come from across the country and around the world to participate in this delightful week of true immersion into the spirit of the harp.